 Once you have selected the specific charitable groups you would like to support, you will face another question: How should you make your gift?
 You will want to choose a gifting method that is appropriate for your goals and financial situation, and keep in mind that different methods have different tax consequences.

 Most gifts made to a charity with 501(c)(3) status qualify for an income-tax deduction for the donor.
-But you must itemize your tax return (as opposed to taking the standard deduction) to take advantage of the tax deduction.
-For example, if you are in the 25% tax bracket, and you give $1,000 to a qualified charity, you will be able to deduct $250 from your taxes if you itemize.
-Generally speaking, your maximum deduction will be limited to 50% of your adjusted gross income.
+But, in most cases, you must itemize your tax return (as opposed to taking the standard deduction) to take full advantage of the tax deduction.
+For example, if you are in the 25% tax bracket and you give $1,000 to a qualified charity, you will be able to decrease your tax liability by $250 if you itemize.
+Generally speaking, your maximum deduction will be limited to 60% of your adjusted gross income.

 Here is a quick look at some of the ways that you can contribute to a charity and the tax rules related to these donations:

 - Give cash.
 The most straightforward and common way to support a charity is by making a contribution via cash or check.
 The amount of the gift is fully deductible (subject to the limits described above) in the year of the gift.